wkgcass/vproxy/doc/command.md

 +---+ cert-key (ck)
 |
-+---+ smart-group-delegate   /* only available when discovery config is specified */ +---+ smart-service-delegate /* only available when discovery config is specified */
++---+ smart-group-delegate   /* only available when discovery config is specified */ +---+ smart-node-delegate /* only available when discovery config is specified */

    bind-server (bs) --+
   connection (conn)   +-- /* channel */